qiita-spots/qiita/INSTALL.md

 At this point, Qiita will be installed and the system will start.
 However, you will need to install plugins in order to process any kind of data.
 For a list of available plugins, visit the [Qiita Spots](https://github.com/qiita-spots) github organization.
-At this moment, the `Type Plugins` [qtp-biom](https://github.com/qiita-spots/qtp-biom) and [qtp-target-gene](https://github.com/qiita-spots/qtp-target-gene) as well as the `Plugin` [qp-target-gene](https://github.com/qiita-spots/qp-target-gene) are
+Currently, the `Type Plugins` [qtp-biom](https://github.com/qiita-spots/qtp-biom) and [qtp-target-gene](https://github.com/qiita-spots/qtp-target-gene) as well as the `Plugin` [qp-target-gene](https://github.com/qiita-spots/qp-target-gene) are